The recent G20 meeting was mostly about economics, not climate change; but that didn’t deter the usual colorful protestors.

 I’ve drifted off-topic again.
 Where was I?
 G20 summit, Barrak Obama, Bogart, Bulgaria.
 Right.

-That’s accurate, in an extent.
+That’s accurate, to an extent.

 Mr. Harrabin may or may not be right about the German chancellor trying to keep President Trump from sullying President Obama’s “moral imperative.”
 I figure results of this G20 meeting will be praised, vilified, and — occasionally — discussed until the next meeting.